Japanese knotweed – or Fallopia japonica to give it its proper name – is a real pest of a plant that’s taken root on properties all across the UK.

 TP Knotweed Solutions

 Unsurprisingly, because Japanese knotweed is so resilient and prolific, it’s very hard to get rid of.
-This makes its removal very costly.
+This makes removing it very expensive.

-The underground rhizome network can ultimately spread 7m laterally and 3m down, making it very difficult to eradicate the plant unless you know how to treat it effectively.
+The underground rhizome network can spread 7m across and 3m down, making it very difficult to get rid the plant unless you know how to treat it effectively.

 Under environmental protection laws, waste containing knotweed must be treated and disposed of by an accredited contractor – so disposal is not something the average homeowner can tackle by themselves.